Page 11 Form 1023 (Rev. 9-98) 11:50 PM 8/8/00 LC

 address of the organization to which the fee was paid, attach a copy of the

-charter, and describe the circumstances surrounding the
+charter, and describe the circumstances surrounding the chartering.

-16 Show how many hours a week
+16 Show how many hours a week the minister/pastor and officers each devote

-compensation paid to each of them.
-If the minister or pastor is otherwise
+to church work and the amount of compensation paid to each of them.
+If the

-employed, indicate by whom employed, the nature of the employment, and the hours
+minister or pastor is otherwise employed, indicate by whom employed, the nature

-devoted to that employment.
+of the employment, and the hours devoted to that employment.

-provided by the ministers and officers, most of whom earn their living by
+will have to be provided by the ministers and officers, most of whom earn their

-employed by, the nature of the employment and the hours devoted to that can be
+on who they are employed by, the nature of the employment and the hours devoted

-provided to the IRS only in event of an acceptable written agreement by the IRS
+to that can be provided to the IRS only in event of an acceptable written

-on confidentiality of this information-unless an individual minister, etc.
+agreement by the IRS on confidentiality of this information-unless an

-decides to release more of her or his personal
+individual minister, etc. decides to release more of her or his personal

 information.

-of the organization be used by any officer, director, employee, minister, or
+17 Will any funds or property of the organization be used by any officer,

-pastor for his or her personal needs or convenience?
-No Yes
+director, employee, minister, or pastor for his or her personal needs or convenience?

 If